Uniqueness of the second eigenspace of the interchange process

-Let's verify the multiplicities on the $4$-cycle with simple weights.
-In \zcref{ex:4cycle} we identified the two 2nd eigenvectors of $\mathcal{L}_G$ (equivalently, the eigenvectors of $L_G|_{S^{(3,1)}}$ with the minimum eigenvalue $\lambda_{\rm min}(L_G, S^{(3,1)})=2$).
-Meanwhile, a computation analogous to the one performed in the proof of \zcref{lem:n=4_2ker} shows that
+Since a common rescaling of all edge weights rescales the operator without changing eigenspace dimensions, it suffices to verify the multiplicities on the $4$-cycle with simple weights.
+In \zcref{ex:4cycle} we identified the two second eigenvectors of $\mathcal{L}_G$ (equivalently, the eigenvectors of $L_G|_{S^{(3,1)}}$ with the minimum eigenvalue $\lambda_{\min}(L_G, S^{(3,1)})=2$).
+Meanwhile, in the same ordered basis $\mathcal E=(\boldsymbol e_{t_2},\boldsymbol e_{t_3})$, direct calculation gives

-in the basis $\{{\bf e}_{t_2}, {\bf e}_{t_3}\}$.
-Thus $\lambda_{\rm min}(L_G, S^{(2,2)}) = 2$ with corresponding eigenvector
+in the basis $\{\boldsymbol{e}_{t_2}, \boldsymbol{e}_{t_3}\}$.
+Thus $\lambda_{\min}(L_G, S^{(2,2)}) = 2$ with corresponding eigenvector

-Upon identifying each tabloid by the $2$-subset appearing in row $2$, we see that ${\bf e}_{t_2}$ matches the vector $[0,1,-1,-1,1,0]^{\sf t}$ of \eqref{eq:3rdA2eig}.
+Upon identifying each tabloid by the $2$-subset appearing in row $2$, we see that $\boldsymbol{e}_{t_2}$ matches the vector $[0,1,-1,-1,1,0]^{\mathsf T}$ of \eqref{eq:3rdA2eig}.

 \underline{The case $\lambda_+ =\lambda_-$:} This implies the equality $\tilde{c}_{12} = \tilde{c}_{23} = \tilde{c}_{13}$, namely: $H$ is the complete graph $K_3$ with uniform weights.
 We claim that in this setting inequality \eqref{ineq:Schur} is strict, \emph{i.e.,} $\lambda_2(\mathcal{L}_H) > \lambda_2(\mathcal{L}_G)$.